Autologous Fat Transfer

 Micro-lipo-injection or autologous fat transfer is a procedure where an individual’s own fat is used to plump collapsed areas of the face.
 Fat transfer is a procedure which can be performed under local anesthesia or in combination with other procedures such as facelift or brow-lifts.
 First, the procedure involves gently removing fat from the buttocks, abdomen or thighs.

 Then the fat cells are cleansed, prepared and loaded into small syringes.
 The last step involves injection of the fat cells using soft tip cannula or small tubes.
 The fat is injected in small rows and strands which avoid the clumping or lumping of the fat.
 The end result is to restore the natural volume of the face by structural augmentation.
-Facial fat transfer last significantly longer than commercial injectable fillers.
+Facial fat transfer lasts significantly longer than commercial injectable fillers.

 Who Is a Candidate?